publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch105/schII/m__us_usc_t42_s9852b.md

                     (II) the Early Head Start programs carried out under [section 9840a of this title][/us/usc/t42/s9840a];

-                    (III) Early Reading First and Even Start programs carried out under subparts 2 and 3 of part B of title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-6371][/us/usc/t20/s6371] et seq., 6381 et seq.);
+                    (III) preschool programs carried out under title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.

-                    (IV) other preschool programs carried out under title I of that Act ([20 U.S.C.
 6301][/us/usc/t20/s6301] et seq.);

-                    (V) programs carried out under section 619 and part C of the Individuals with Disabilities Education Act ([20 U.S.C.
+                    (IV) programs carried out under section 619 and part C of the Individuals with Disabilities Education Act ([20 U.S.C.
 1419][/us/usc/t20/s1419], 1431 et seq.);

-                    (VI) State prekindergarten programs; and
+                    (V) State prekindergarten programs; and

-                    (VII) other programs of early childhood education and development.
+                    (VI) other programs of early childhood education and development.

         (2) __Selection__